juev/awesome-stars/README.md

 ## Swift

+- [mandrigin/AlfredSwitchWindows](https://github.com/mandrigin/AlfredSwitchWindows) - An application for using in Alfred workflow to enumerate and switch between windows on OSX.
 - [temochka/Anykey](https://github.com/temochka/Anykey) - A free macOS app for binding shell commands to system-wide or app-specific hotkeys.
 - [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas
 - [haskell/aeson](https://github.com/haskell/aeson) - A fast Haskell JSON library